 4. Microneedling makes products work better.

-5. It is a skin-friendly process.
+5. Microneedling is a skin-friendly process.

 Unlike laser and other intensive peeling processes, microneedling is a healthier option for your skin when done right.
 The results of laser treatments are immediate but will vanish over time.
 However, microneedling takes weeks, and your skin will experience a healthy glow with each new week.

-Side effects of microneedling
+Side effects of Microneedling

 Microneedling, like other cosmetic procedures, has side effects.
 It causes short-term swelling and redness to the skin.
 The process opens your skin to infection if not properly done.
 It is best to know that microneedling is not for everyone.
 If you have a skin condition like eczema or psoriasis, you are not eligible for the microneedling process.
 For pregnant people, you will need to seek the permission of your gynaecologist.
 If you have a history of skin scars, open wounds or acne, you might have to avoid microneedling.